An introduction to the history and major theoretical interpretations of democracy in Europe, United States and New Zealand.

 - Cosmopolitan Social Democracy: A Feasible Alternative to Neoliberalism?

-- Movements for Progressive Change in the 21st Century: Global Justice Movement, Anti-War, Occupy, Climate Justice and Anti-Trump Movements
+- Movements for Progressive Change in the 21st Century: Global Justice Movement, Anti-War, Occupy, Climate Justice and other Progressive Social Movements

 - Teaching Arrangements